-- Simulate IV-curves, impedance spectroscopy and transient responses (incl. photo-CELIV).
+IV-curves, impedance spectroscopy and transient responses (incl. photo-CELIV).

-- State-of-the art mobility models: Poole Frenkel, EGDM/ECDM, constant mobility
+State-of-the-art mobility models: Poole Frenkel, EGDM/ECDM, constant mobility.

-- Conductive doping & charge trapping mechanisms
+Conductive doping & charge trapping mechanisms.

-- Injection properties
+Injection properties of the contacts.

-Exciton recombination, generation, quenching, roll-off, diffusion, fully coupled to optical emission and absorption
+Exciton recombination, generation, quenching, roll-off, diffusion (fully coupled to optical emission and absorption).

 DC, AC & Transient Simulation

-Transient simulations reveal material dynamics not visible in IV curves.
+Transient simulations reveal material dynamics not visible in the IV curves.
 Simulate experiments like transient electroluminescence (TEL), dark injection transient (DIT), CELIV, exciton decay rate...

 Doping & Trapping